buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcTendonConduitTypeEnum.md

 # IfcTendonConduitTypeEnum

-Enumerations of Tendon Conduit Types.
+Enumerations of Tendon Conduit Types.<!-- end of definition -->

 ## Items